LPDagallier/Phylogenomics_Workshop/Alignment.md

 ## Alignment trimming

-After the sequence have been aligned, poorly aligned regions have to be trimmed from multi-sequence alignments (MSAs).
+After the sequence have been aligned, poorly aligned regions have to be trimmed from multiple sequence alignments (MSAs).

 Several programs exist to do so, such as [ClipKIT](https://jlsteenwyk.com/ClipKIT/index.html),